Toshi's Table

 To Make Blueberry Lemon Drop Martinis

 Start off by muddling the blueberries in a cocktail shaker, or a jar with a lid.
 Squish until there are no large pieces of blueberries.
-Next, add in the freshly squeezed lemon juice, simple syrup, vodka and 4-5 ice cubes.
+Next, add in the freshly squeezed lemon juice, homemade simple syrup, vodka and 4-5 ice cubes.
 Put the lid on tight and shake until the glass/shaker turns cold.
 Pour into a martini glass and garnish with a lemon twist if desired.
 Enjoy!

 Blueberry lemon drop martinis in martini glasses